 What is Software Development ?
 And Its Processes of creating a software deliverable through design, documentation, programming, testing, and continuing maintenance.
 These actions are combined to form a workflow pipeline, a series of procedures that, when followed, results in high-quality software outputs.
 The software development lifecycle is the name given to this process.

-The systematic method for creating software for a project or system is called the software development process.
-Waterfall, spiral, and incremental development are just a few of the ways that can be utilized (see Software Development Approaches).
+The systematic method for creating software for a project or system is called the development process.
+Waterfall, spiral, and incremental development are just a few of the ways that can be utilized.
 These various strategies will concentrate the testing effort at various stages of the development process.
 But every strategy is built on the same fundamental developmental processes.

 There are four main steps in the development of software.
 These steps are